severian42/GraphRAG-Local-UI/README.md

 # 🚀 GraphRAG Local with Ollama and Interactive UI

 Welcome to **GraphRAG Local with Ollama and Interactive UI**!
-This repository is an exciting adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.
-Say goodbye to costly OpenAI models and hello to efficient, cost-effective local inference using Ollama!
+This is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.

 ## 📄 Research Paper